jfrog/terraform-provider-artifactory/docs/resources/artifactory_local_alpine_repository.md

 Artifactory REST API call Get Key Pair doesn't return keys `private_key` and `passphrase`, but consumes these keys in the POST call.

-Arguments for Alpine repository type closely matches with arguments for Generic repository type.
+Arguments for Alpine repository type closely match with arguments for Generic repository type.

 The meta-argument `lifecycle` used here to make Provider ignore the changes for these two keys in the Terraform state.